Discover the complementary MOAs of ROCKLATAN®

 Adverse Reactions

-The most common ocular adverse reactions were conjunctival hyperemia (59%), with 5% of patients discontinuing therapy for this reason, instillation site pain (20%), corneal verticillata (15%), and conjunctival hemorrhage (11%).
+The most common ocular adverse reaction observed in controlled clinical studies with ROCKLATAN® was conjunctival hyperemia which was reported in 59% of patients.
+Five percent of patients discontinued therapy due to conjunctival hyperemia.
+Other common ocular adverse reactions reported were: instillation site pain (20%), corneal verticillata (15%), and conjunctival hemorrhage (11%).
 Eye pruritus, visual acuity reduced, increased lacrimation, instillation site discomfort, and blurred vision were reported in 5-8% of patients.

-Please click here for full prescribing information for ROCKLATAN® Solution.
+Please click here for the ROCKLATAN® Full Prescribing Information.